Sweet Bread Recipe – Basic Sweet Yeast Dough

 - Then, brush with a beaten egg yolk and sprinkle liberally with sesame seeds (pic 15) or poppy seeds (optional).

-- Bake in a preheated to 350F oven for about 30-35 minutes or until the top is evenly golden brown in color.
+- Bake in a preheated 350F oven for about 30-35 minutes or until the top is evenly golden brown.
 Another way to ensure that the sweet bread is baked through is to insert an instant-read thermometer into the middle.
 It should register 195F when the bread is ready.

 - Remove from the oven and allow to cool completely before cutting or serving.

 How to store this bread loaf?

 Wrap it tightly with plastic wrap or cut the sweet bread in half and store it in a gallon-sized ziplock bag for up to a week.
-If not planning to eat within a day or two, freeze in an airtight bag.
+If you are not planning to eat within a day or two, freeze it in an airtight bag.

 To thaw, leave on the counter until completely thawed or microwave in 30-second intervals until it’s soft and no longer frozen.
 Or, place in a preheated to 350F oven for about 10 minutes for that fresh-out-of-the-oven taste.